aamir-mustafa/distil_style/README.md

 #  How to run the experiment

 * `streamlit run inference.py -- --frame_index 300`
 This opens in the browser where we can use a slider to change the attributes.
+This run will have 9 attributes.
 You can change the frame of the lego_batman movie that you need to display.
 The deafult takes the frame 300.

+* `streamlit run inference_3_attributes.py -- --frame_index 300`
+This run has 3 attributes which can be fine tuned for the desired output.

 Note: You need to use -- --frame_index to parse streamlit.